othree/smartypants.js/README.md

-SmartyPants is a free web publishing plug-in for Movable Type, Blosxom, and BBEdit that easily translates plain ASCII punctuation characters into "smart" typographic punctuation HTML entities.
-SmartyPants can also be invoked as a standalone Perl script.
+SmartyPants is a free web publishing plug-in for Movable Type, Blosxom, and BBEdit. that easily translates plain ASCII punctuation characters into "smart" typographic punctuation HTML entities.
+SmartyPants can also be invoked as a standalone Perl script. smartypants.js is JavaScript version of Smartypants.pl.
+Provides the translate feature and supports output UTF-8 character instead of HTML entity.

 SmartyPants can perform the following transformations: